Mourishkumar/DocuMate/README.md

 # 📄 DocuMate AI – Multilingual Document Chatbot 🤖🌍

-DocuMate AI is an **AI-powered document chatbot** that allows users to upload PDF files and interact with them conversationally.
+DocuMate AI is an **AI-powered document and image chatbot** that lets you upload **PDFs and images**, then ask natural language questions to extract insights.
-It supports **multilingual documents**, enabling seamless question answering across different languages.
+It supports **multilingual document understanding** using embeddings, OCR, and LLMs.
 ---

 ## 🚀 Features
-- 📂 Upload and process PDF documents
+- 📂 Upload and process PDF documents and images
 - 💬 Ask natural language questions and get precise answers
 - 🌍 **Multilingual support** – works with:
   - English